Canadian Snowbird plane crashes at Atlanta Air Show

 Airplane crash.
 A Canadian Snowbird from Atlanta airshow.
 Pilot ejected safely, but the plane not so much. #atlantaairshow#planecrash #atlanta pic.twitter.com/JsUIv6Nk16— Charlotte Cliche (@CharlotteCliche) October 13, 2019

+Baldwin said he saw the smoke and drove over to the nearby field, where he met the pilot.

+"He was standing there as calm as can be," Baldwin said.
+"I asked if he needed medical attention and he said he ejected low and his chute didn't fully deploy and he hit pretty hard."

-The Atlanta Air Show sent out a statement that read:
+The Atlanta Air Show issued the following statement:

 Snowbird 5, Capt Kevin Domon-Grenier was forced to eject from his aircraft shortly before our performance in Atlanta this afternoon.
 Capt Domon-Grenier made it safely to the ground and is okay.
 The aircraft fell in an unpopulated area and no one was injured.
 It is too early to speculate on the cause of the incident.
 We are thankful Kevin and the public are unhurt.